nju33/tirashi-observer-bot/README.md

 participant Cron as cron-job.org participant GAS as Google Apps Script

+loop Everyday around 1 a.m.
     Cron -) GAS: Fire `doGet`
-Note over Cron, GAS: Everyday around 1 a.m.

-GAS -) Line: Send a message about<br />whether the flyer contains words that you want
+    opt Flyers contains some kind of registerd word GAS -) Line: Send a message about<br />whether the flyer contains words that you want end end
 ```

 ## Usecases